 - Advanced Standing – Similar to transcripted credit, but advanced standing credits are not awarded until you enroll at Gateway after high school.
 You must earn at least a B in your high school courses and your school must have an advanced standing agreement with Gateway.

-- Youth Options – High school juniors and seniors gain hands-on training at Gateway campuses in college courses.
-Youth Options courses are offered only for those courses your high school does not offer.
+- Start College Now – High school juniors and seniors gain hands-on training at Gateway campuses in college courses.
+Start College Now courses are offered only for those courses your high school does not offer.
 Earn both high school and college credit.